 The sick hold a very special place in our community.
 If a member of your family is ill and you would like one of the priests to call just contact the Parish Office .
 They will be happy to visit the sick person and, if desired, place them on their First Friday list so that they may receive the Sacrament of Reconciliation (Confession) and Holy Communion once a month.

-You and your relative may also like to watch daily and Sunday Masses via webcam /live streaming by visiting the homepage on this web site Monday – Saturday at 10am or Sunday at 11.30am
+You and your relative may also like to watch daily and Sunday Masses via webcam /live streaming by visiting the homepage on this web site Monday – Friday at 10am or Saturday Vigil Mass at 6pm and Sunday at 11.30am

 Anointing of the Sick- St Mary’s Hospital: